i-on-project/integration/docs/batch jobs/ISEL timetable extraction batch job/isel-timetable-batch-job-architecture.md

 ## Spring Batch Framework Architecture

-Spring Batch is a framework used to abstract the common pieces used in batch applications, maximizing code reuse and minizing the amount of boilerplate code written.
+Spring Batch is a framework used to abstract the common building blocks of batch applications.

 In order to acchieve this, it has three layers - application, core and infrastructure.
 Wrapping the remaining two is the application layer, which consists of custom code and configuration used to build new batch processes.
 It is at this level that developers can intervene to build new batch jobs.